-My new podcast The Plant Report: Every Plant Has A Story is about the wonderful world of plants.
+My podcast The Plant Report: Every Plant Has A Story is about the wonderful world of plants.
 Each episode highlights one plant.
 I talk about its uses, how it grows, and some of its story.
 I’m really excited about The Plant Report because I am Plant Happy!!

 Jill Cloutier is a radio producer, video-maker, environmental educator, writer, and PR Director of an environmental education and arts nonprofit.
 I’ve been producing Sustainable World Radio for a long time… back when people, after hearing the name of the podcast would say, “Perma-What!?”

-After surviving my early 20’s and a short stint as a militant vegan and a Voice of Doom, “Worldwatch Institute says we have only 8 years left on the planet,” I realized that it’s much more fun to educate through positive energy than through guilt, fear, and gloom.
+After surviving my early 20’s and a short stint as a militant vegan and a Voice of Doom, “Worldwatch Institute says we have only 8 years left on the planet,” I realized that it’s much more fun to educate about solutions rather than through guilt, fear, and gloom.

 A Permaculture Design Course Graduate, I believe that Permaculture provides solutions to many of the problems facing us today.
 The Permaculture ethics sum up my approach to life: ‘Care for the Earth.
 Care for each other.
 Share the surplus.’

-As an Environmental Educator at Explore Ecology, I taught classes on Healthy Watersheds, Composting, and Waste Reduction.
+As an Environmental Educator I taught classes on Healthy Watersheds, Composting, and Waste Reduction.
 One of my best days as an educator was when I received a thank you card from a second grader that said, “Dear Watershed Jill, Thank you for teaching me how it feels to take care of the Earth.”

 I was the co-founder of Kale, Not Jail, a gardening program at the Santa Barbara Juvenile Hall where I grew organic plants with kids on probation and co-founder of the Santa Barbara Laughing Club where I loved to laugh away all of the stress caused by my constant worrying about the environment!